williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 [Application User](#application-user-model) with user profile mappings applied

-Your request will be rejected with a `403 Forbidden` status for applications with the `PUSH_NEW_USERS` or `PUSH_PROFILE_UPDATES` features enabled if the request specifies a value for an attribute that is defined by an application user profile mapping (Universal Directory) and the value for the attribute does not match the output of the mapping.
+Your request is rejected with a `403 Forbidden` status for applications with the `PUSH_NEW_USERS` or `PUSH_PROFILE_UPDATES` features enabled if the request specifies a value for an attribute that is defined by an application user profile mapping (Universal Directory) and the value for the attribute does not match the output of the mapping.

 *It is recommended to omit mapped properties during assignment to minimize assignment errors.*